October 9th, 2033, Grand Canyon Village, Arizona, USA

 “I’m alone,” said the person behind her.

 Regus Baton stepped forward, past the bench, and studied the sky like the setting sun bothered him.
 Rose looked up sideways, warily.
 He still had gray black hair and pale clothes.
-Anyone who paid any attention to his background figure in the news should have been concerned by some man that for twelve years had never changed, but for one thing: an odd gray scar on his right hand.
+Anyone who paid any attention to his background figure in the news should have been concerned by some man that for twelve years had never changed, but for one thing: The odd gray scar on his right hand.

 “I’m only here to talk,” he said.
 “I’ll be gone as instantly as I’ve come.”